Our Saviour Institute of Science and Technology

 Our Saviour Institute of Science, Agriculture and Technology (OSISATECH) is a privately owned polytechnic in Enugu, Enugu State, Nigeria established in 1989.

 History

-It was founded by the Catholic priest Rev. Fr.
-Prof. Emmanuel Edeh, who also founded secondary schools and the Madonna University, Okija Campus, Elele Campus, Enugu Campus, Anambra State; Caritas University, Amorji-Nike, Enugu.
+It was founded by the Catholic priest Emmanuel Edeh, who also founded Madonna University and Caritas University.

 The institution was one of the few privately owned schools to take advantage of a 1993 decree that spelled out criteria for official recognition of private universities, polytechnics and colleges of education, during a window when the government was issuing approvals.

-In a ranking by the National Commission for Colleges of Education of performance in the 1999/2000 academic year of 75 federal, state and privately owned colleges, the institute was at the foot of the list.
-In November 2012, OSISATECH College of Education received an award for Teachers Development in Nigeria.
-It was given by NCCE.
-In December 2009, Emmanuel Edeh was honoured with the African Film Festival and Academy Award in London.

-Courses

-The institution offers the following courses;